-Issues/ Particulars Clarifications Whether ITC on "ducts and manholes" • The Ducts and Manholes are basic components for Optical fiber cable (OFC) network used in providing telecommunication services. used in the network of OFCs available to of the CGST Act, 2017. the Ducts and Manholes not specifically excluded from the definition of "Plant and Machinery".
+Issues/ Particulars Clarifications Whether ITC on • The Ducts and Manholes are basic components for Optical fiber cable (OFC) network used in providing telecommunication "ducts and manholes" services. used in the network • Ducts and manholes are covered under the definition of "Plant and Machinery" as mentioned in the explanation to Section 17 of OFCs available to of the CGST Act, 2017. the • Ducts and Manholes not specifically excluded from the definition of "Plant and Machinery".
 "Telecommunication • They are neither in nature of land, building or civil structure nor are in the nature of telecommunication towers or pipelines laid Sector"? outside the factory premises.
 Hence, ITC on ducts and manhole used in the network of OFCs is eligible.